 Signing Up & Getting Started

 Visit UFB Direct and select the type of account you wish to open.
-To get your account up and running as fast as possible, you’ll need to enter the following information:
+To open your account up as quickly as possible, you’ll need to enter the following information:

 - Your name